sameerv-cemtrex/Cockatoo/README.md

 ## Direct use

 You can directly use the extension after cloning the repo and following the steps mentioned [here](https://www.freecodecamp.org/news/building-chrome-extension/) in the **Manifest.json** section.
 You can also create your own extension if you follow the steps written in there.

+To install it in your browser, in the extensions Toolbar on chrome, select `Load unpacked` (while the developer options are on) and select the *extensions* folder from the cloned repo.
+Now you are ready to use the extension.
 <br><br><br>

 ## next-chrome